-Before diving into the best beaches in Langkawi, here are a few important things to know.
+Before diving into the best beaches in Langkawi, there are a few important things to know.
 Most public beaches line Langkawi’s western and northern coastline with many lacking public facilities such as changing areas.
-When looking at a map or planning an adventure around the island, two terms always appear: ‘pantai’, which means beach, and ‘jalan’ translating to road.
+When looking at a map or planning an adventure around the island, two terms always appear: “pantai”, which means beach, and “jalan”, which means road.
 Most of Langkawi’s beaches use pantai in their name.
-Another term to be aware of is ‘pulau’, or island in English.
+Another term to be aware of is “pulau”, or island.

 Datai is very much the upmarket area on Langkawi, with a number of high-cost resorts.
 You don’t have to be a high roller to visit Datai Bay though, as the beach is open to the public and well worth taking the time to visit.
 The relative remoteness of the area means that this beach is quiet, pristine and belted by jungle and mountains, making for some great views while you swim in the warm, clear waters.

 For a real taste of seclusion, why not leave the main island entirely and head somewhere a bit smaller?
 Pulau Tuba is about 5km southwest of the Kuah jetty.
 Unlike many similar surrounding islands, it isn’t privately owned, and anyone can go across.
 The only habitable area is taken up by a traditional fishing village, the rest is forest.
 The beach itself is immaculate, and you can spot a variety of rare tropical birds as you relax on the sand.

 Perhaps the most famous attraction in Langkawi is the cable car, and what better way to follow it than with a trip to a quiet beach?
 Burau is a mere 10-minute walk from the cable car, and while the two edges of the beach are owned by resorts, the middle is open to the public.
 You can see a number of islands from the shoreline, and various migratory birds visit the trees which line the edge.